Housing and Official Community Plans

 Mid-Size Community Examples

-Esquimalt: focus is on housing affordability – it includes policies for partnerships between private, public and non-profit sectors, affordable family housing and ‘aging in place’ to support older residents, among others specific to housing affordability.
-The OCP's housing policies are broad and address all types of housing.
-As the plan notes, “[a]ffordable housing is central to community livability and is not synonymous with social housing or low-income housing.”
-Read the Official Community Plan (PDF, 7.5 MB)
+Esquimalt: the focus is on housing affordability – it includes policies for partnerships between private, public and non-profit sectors, affordable family housing and ‘aging in place’ to support older residents, among others specific to housing affordability.
+The OCP's housing policies are broad and address a range of housing types; please read the Official Community Plan (PDF, 7.5 MB), Chapter 5: Housing and Residential Land Use.

 Large Community Examples